mamba-org/quetz/plugins/quetz_sql_authenticator/README.md

 ### Dependencies

-This plugin has `sqlmodel` as an additional dependency.
+This plugin has `sqlmodel` and `passlib` as an additional dependencies.
 Also, you might need certain database drivers, like `psycopg2`, depending on what SQL backend you use.

 ### Installation